 - Have students go to their group and drop off their waste on a table covered with newspaper. - Ask the group for their reactions to the amount of waste collected.
 What do they think?
-How do they feel? - Before students get started, as a class, discuss: - o What types of compostable items are probably good for worms to eat? (see Appendix C) - o What types of food are probably not good for worms to eat (meat, dairy, highly processed foods, eg. Cheese Whiz). - Have students work through the Waste Record Sheet. - When finished, ask students what they think they can do to reduce their garbage from their lunch.
+How do they feel? - Before students get started, as a class, discuss: - o What types of compostable items are probably good for worms to eat? (see Appendix C) - o What types of food are probably not good for worms to eat (meat, dairy, highly processed foods, e.g. Cheese Whiz)? - Have students work through the Waste Record Sheet.
+If you have access to computers to save paper, make copies of this form and have the students fill it out digitally. - When finished, ask students what they think they can do to reduce the garbage from their lunch.
 Discuss creative lifestyle changes that can reduce the amount of garbage sent to landfills.
-Some examples include: - o Bringing in a waste-free lunch to school, i.e. lunch packed in reusable containers rather than disposable packaging. - o Using a refillable bottle instead of buying bottled water. - o Bringing their own reusable grocery bag when shopping. - o Shopping at stores that encourage less packaging, such as cooperatives, environmentally-friendly stores...etc. - o When shopping, choose items in stores with less packaging. - o Not buying take-out food from restaurants in disposable containers or bringing your own
+Some examples include: - o Bringing in a waste-free lunch to school, i.e. lunch packed in reusable containers rather than disposable packaging. - o Using a refillable bottle instead of buying bottled water. - o Bringing their own reusable grocery bag when shopping. - o Shopping at stores that encourage less packaging, such as cooperatives, environmentally-friendly stores...etc. - o When shopping, choose items in stores with less packaging. - o Not buying take-out food from restaurants in disposable containers or bringing your own.

-Student Information Sheet WASTE AUDIT LAB SHEET
+WASTE AUDIT LAB SHEET

-- 1. Dump your group's lunch waste on your work area and create a list of all the waste on the Waste Record sheet under "item" - 2.
-Discuss and record which items can be composted [C], recycled [R], Reused [RE] or those that have to go to the landfill as garbage [G].
-Separate compost into: good for worms [CW] and not good for worms [CN].
+- 1. Dump your group's lunch waste on your work area and create a list of all the waste on the Waste Record sheet under "Item." - 2.
+Discuss and record which items can be composted [C], recycled [R], or those that have to go to the landfill as garbage [G].
+Separate compost into two groups, good for worms [CW] and not good for worms [CN].

-Item Where does it go?
+ltem Where does it go?

 Chip Bag G

 Banana Peel CW

 - 3. Discuss: Are there any other options for the waste [G], i.e. could it have been given to someone else?
 Could it be reused in a meaningful/practical way? - 4.
-Sort your waste into five separate piles: compostable and good for worms, compostable but not good for worms, recyclable, reusable, and garbage.
+Sort your waste into 4 separate piles: compostable and good for worms, compostable but not good for worms, recyclable and garbage.

-- 5. Weigh each pile and record the mass.
+- 6. Weigh each pile and record the mass.

-- 6. Calculate and record how much waste your group would collect in:
+- 7. Calculate and record how much waste your group would collect in:

 - one week

 - one year

-- 7. Discuss with your group:
+- 8. Discuss with your group:

 - What type of material/item did you throw out the most?
-Paper, plastic water bottles, plastic bags?
-Were there any surprises?
+Paper, plastic water bottles, plastic bags...?

+- By mass?

+- By volume?

+- Were there any surprises?

-8. Clean-up: Dispose of each pile appropriately.
-If you don't have appropriate disposal (i.e. you don't have a green bin for compostable things that the worms cannot eat or you don't have a recycling bin) discuss solutions.
+- 9. Clean-up: Dispose of each pile appropriately.
+If you don't have appropriate disposal (i.e. you don't have a green bin for compostable things that the worms cannot eat or you don't have a recycling bin), discuss solutions.